iitis/DatagenCopulaBased.jl/README.md

 Copula based data generator.
 Returns data in the form of the `t x n` matrix `U` where`t` numerates the number of realizations, and `n` numerates the number of marginals.
 By the copula definition each marginal `uᵢ` is uniformly distributed on the segment `[0,1]`.
 Realizations of such marginal would be `U[:,i]`.

 Interdependence between marginals is modeled by the `n`-variate copula, see e.g.: R. B. Nelsen, 'An introduction to copulas', Springer Science \& Business Media (2007).
-See also Domino, K., 'Selected Methods for non-Gaussian Data Analysis', Gliwice, IITiS PAN, 2019, [arXiv:1811.10486] (https://arxiv.org/abs/1811.10486).
+See also K. Domino: 'Selected Methods for non-Gaussian Data Analysis', Gliwice, IITiS PAN, 2019, [arXiv:1811.10486] (https://arxiv.org/abs/1811.10486).

 This module support the following copula families:
 * Elliptical copulas (Gaussian, t-Student),